chef/chef-web-docs/content/resources/chef_gem/_index.md

 - property: gem_binary
   ruby_type: String
   required: false
-  default_value: Chef's built-in gem binary
-  new_in: null
+  default_value: The `gem` binary included with Chef Infra Client.
   description_list:
-  - markdown: 'The path of a gem binary to use for the installation.
-By default,

-      the same version of Ruby that is used by Chef Infra Client will be
+  - markdown: The path of a gem binary to use for the installation.
+By default, the same version of Ruby that is used by Chef Infra Client will be installed.

-      installed.'
 - property: include_default_source
   ruby_type: true, false
   required: false